 Common Myth: Raw food eaters are skinny and it’s impossible for them to pack on muscles.

-What is mysterious is, the accelerated rate at which the brain size increased from 1.8 millions years onward.
+What is mysterious is the accelerated rate at which the brain size increased from 1.8 million years onward.
 Since, Action A (Cooking) and Action B (Brain Size Increasing) happened around the same time, concluding that action B is due to action A - does not make sense to me.

-Raw Vegan Food: All the food items that falls into the below categories.
-Only plant based food.
+Raw Vegan Food: All the food items that fall into the below categories.
+Only plant-based food.
 No animal and dairy products.

 Here are some of the key points discussed in all the debates “Cooked Vs Raw”

 This special vitamin is needed for normal functioning of brain, nervous system and formation of blood.
-Daily requirement is roughly 2.5 micro grams.
+The daily requirement is roughly 2.5 mg.
 This vitamin is produced by bacteria and it’s not available in most of the plant sources.
 True.
-However, recent research claims that Chlorella, Miso and Nutritional yeast do have vitamin B12.
+However, recent research claims that Chlorella, Miso, and Nutritional yeast do have vitamin B12.
 These are regional foods and are not available throughout the world.
-So, many raw foodist adjust this deficiency with vitamin supplements (either daily or weekly).
+So, many raw foodists adjust this deficiency with vitamin supplements (either daily or weekly).
 However, we could get this vitamin from a cup of milk/curd/yogurt.
 This would be the simplest way.
 Even, if you switch to raw food and do not consume vitamin B12, it may take up to three years for your body to show the symptoms of this deficiency.

 Many people claim to have reversed the chronic diseases like diabetes, heart diseases, arthritis and even some types of cancer in few weeks to few months of eating raw vegan food.
 Scientific human trials are needed to confirm these claims.

-Hundreds of living evidences are available through out the world in many countries.
+Hundreds of living shreds of evidence are available throughout the world in many countries.
 Below is one such example.